5.4 GHG emissions

 - carbon negative if produced from renewable biomethane associated with CCS (BECCS for Bio Energy + CCS)

-In addition the following graph illustrate the fact that solar and wind increase far exceeds the need to replace fossil fuels.
+In addition, the following graph illustrates the fact that solar and wind increase far exceed the need to replace fossil fuels.
 It ensures that the additive principle of parallel RES and electrolysis development can be met.

 Figure 43: Evolution of electricity demand for electrolysis compared to RES development